 No notice need be given of any organization or stated meeting of the Board of Directors for which the Board has fixed the date, hour and place.
 Notice of the date, hour and place of all other organization and stated meetings, and of all special meetings, shall be given to each director personally, by telephone or telegraph or by mail.
 If by mail, the notice shall be deposited in the United States mail, postage prepaid, directed to the director at his or her residence or usual place of business as the same appears on the books of the Corporation not later than four days before the meeting.
-If given by telegraph, the notice shall be directed to the director at his or her residence or usual place of business as the same appears on the books of business as the same appears on the books of the same appears on the books
+If given by telegraph, the notice shall be directed to the director at his or her residence or usual place of business as the same appears on the same appears on the books of the